Bala Nandgaonkar

-Bala Nandgaonkar (b 1957) is an Indian politician from Maharashtra.
-He started with Shiv Sena, and later joined Raj Thackeray's Maharashtra Navnirman Sena.
-He is a three term Member of the Maharashtra Legislative Assembly from Usroli (Murud Janjira)and Shivadi Assembly Constituency.
-He got the ticket for 4 th time from Shivadi to contest against Ajay Chaudhari of Shiv Sena(UBT) on 2024 Vidhan Sabha Elections.
+Bala Dagdu Nandgaonkar (b 1957) is an Indian politician from Maharashtra.
+He started his political career with Shiv Sena and later joined Raj Thackeray's Maharashtra Navnirman Sena.
+He is a three-term member of the Maharashtra Legislative Assembly from Mazgaon assembly constituency.
+He got the ticket for the 4th time from Shivadi to contest against Ajay Chaudhari of Shiv Sena(UBT) in the 2024 Vidhan Sabha Elections.

 Early political life

 Bala Nandgaonkar was first elected to the Maharashtra Legislative Assembly on a Shiv Sena ticket in 1995 from Mazgaon, and won again in 1999 and 2004.
-He was elected to Vidhan Sabha in 2009 from Shivadi on MNS ticket, but lost in 2014.
+He was elected to Vidhan Sabha in 2009 from Shivadi on MNS ticket but lost in 2014.

 Maharashtra Navnirman Sena

 Bala Nandgaonkar was one of the driving forces along with Raj Thackeray to form the Maharashtra Navnirman Sena.